davidmalik2019/Bank_europe_information/README.md

                    Overview of Analysis (Banks information in 3 Europe Country) After using Sql syntax, the following information was generated.
 <img width="548" height="175" alt="bank_europe_info" src="https://github.com/user-attachments/assets/4af29888-1aeb-4835-863a-033f32478ed5" />
+(1) Germany and France has the highest number of customers with highest revenue compared to Spain which has lowest number of customer.